Exposing the Cracks: Vulnerabilities of Retrieval-Augmented LLM-based Machine Translation: Introduction

-We evaluate REAL-MT systems instantiated with standard LLMs and large reasoning models (LRMs) across high-, medium-, and low-resource language pairs under controlled synthesized noise.
-Our results show that REAL-MT is far more vulnerable to knowledge-level errors, such as irrelevant or contradictory retrieval content, than to surface-level perturbations (e.g., word reordering).
+We evaluate REAL-MT systems instantiated with both open- and closed-source models, including standard LLMs and large reasoning models (LRM), across high-, medium-, and low-resource language pairs under controlled synthesized noise.
+Our results show that REAL-MT is far more vulnerable to semantic-level errors, such as irrelevant or contradictory retrieval content, than to surface-level perturbations (e.g., word reordering).
 Moreover, the extent of performance degradation scales with the degree of semantic deviation: the more the retrieved context diverges from the intended meaning of idioms, the more severe the drop in translation fidelity.
-This sensitivity is especially pronounced in low-resource language pairs, as reflected in their higher CAR, which signal greater dependence on external context and leads to more severe degradation under noisy retrieval.
-Surprisingly, LRMs, despite their enhanced reasoning capabilities, show no improvement in error correction and are even more susceptible to noise, often rationalizing incorrect contexts.
+This sensitivity is especially pronounced in low-resource language pairs, as reflected in their higher CAR, which signals greater dependence on external context and leads to more severe degradation under noisy retrieval.
+Surprisingly, LRM, despite enhanced reasoning capabilities, show no improvement in error correction and is even more susceptible to noise, often rationalizing incorrect contexts.

 Across noise conditions, CAR remains consistently high even when retrieved content contradicts the source, prompting us to examine whether this reflects active model integration or coincidental similarity.
 Our attention analysis confirms the former: models consistently attend to retrieved context regardless of its correctness, demonstrating active integration.
 This uncritical reliance is further exacerbated by poor metacognitive awareness, as confidence increases despite declining accuracy, a sign of \textbf{severe miscalibration and absent self-verification}.